EsterWeiss/registration/ffmpeg/README.md

     docker run -it --rm ffmpeg -version

-This command will print the version of FFmpeg installed in the container.
+This command will print the version of `ffmpeg` installed in the container.

 ## Usage

-After installing FFmpeg, you can use it to perform a variety of tasks such as converting video and audio files, resizing videos, and applying filters.
+After installing `ffmpeg`, you can use it to perform a variety of tasks such as converting video and audio files, resizing videos, and applying filters.

-To use FFmpeg in a Docker container, simply run the docker run command and specify the desired FFmpeg command as an argument to the container.
+To use `ffmpeg` in a Docker container, simply run the docker run command and specify the desired `ffmpeg` command as an argument to the container.
 For example, to convert a video file to another format, run the following command:

 bash